vsouza/awesome-ios/README.md

  * [NextGrowingTextView](https://github.com/muukii/NextGrowingTextView) - The next in the generations of 'growing textviews' optimized for iOS 7 and above.
  * [APCustomBlurView](https://github.com/collinhundley/APCustomBlurView) - A subclass of UIVisualEffectView with customizable blur radius. :large_orange_diamond:
  * [BubbleTransition](https://github.com/andreamazz/BubbleTransition) - A custom modal transition that presents and dismiss a controller with an expanding bubble effect. :large_orange_diamond:
+ * [BAFluidView](https://github.com/antiguab/BAFluidView) - UIView that simulates a 2D view of a fluid in motion

 ##### Activity Indicator